Last updated 30 January 2022

 - Let them know you’ll help.

 4. Use collective action to create safety for victims.
 Safety and wellbeing requires a collective response.
 You are not expected to do it alone, but you are expected to help find support.
 People who abuse may use COVID-19 restrictions to control their partner's ability to access to services, help and support.
-Do not just give a number and tell people to follow up - help them to ring the services.
+Do not just give a number and tell people to follow up - help them contact the services.

 5. Use collective action to sustain safe behaviours for people using violence.
 Victims' safety depends on holding people who use violence to account.
 When people who use violence ask for help, they need an effective response.
 Support services are available.